Notes from a New Breastfeeding Mom: Part 2

 Fast forward a couple days – or more accurately, a couple sleep deprived days later.
-I’m following my plan to the T. I’m breastfeeding, pumping, and then offering Grant additional breast milk from a bottle – every three hours.
+I’m following my plan to the T. I’m breastfeeding, pumping, and then offering pumped milk to Grant – every three hours.
 Note each session takes about an hour.

 Don’t worry; I’ll do the math for you.
 Eight hours.
 480 minutes.
 An entire workday.
 That’s how long it took me to provide food for my son.

 On one hand, I was doing two of the things the lactation consultant told me to do.
 Feeding my son and protecting my supply.